-Sheet music of a single-song, pay publishers around 20% of the marked retail price so at a retail price of £3.50 roughly 70p would go to the publisher.
+Sheet music of a single song, pays publishers around 20% of the marked retail price.
+So if the retail price is $3.50 roughly 70¢ would go to the publisher.

-Royalties for folios (a catalogue of a collection of songs) are paid at around 10% to 12% of the marked retail price.
+Royalties for folios (a catalogue/collection of songs) are paid at around 10% to 12% of the retail price.

-A successful musician should be entitled to acquire income from all forms of royalties however this often isn’t the case as print royalties, like many of the other royalty types are mostly always collected by music publishers on behalf of their songwriters.
+A successful musician should be entitled to acquire income from all forms of royalties.
+However, this often isn’t the case with print royalties.
+Like many of the other royalty, types are mostly always collected by music publishers on behalf of their songwriters.

-Check out this paragraph from Dick Weissman‘s book ‘Understanding the Music Business’…
+Check out this paragraph from D*ck Weissman‘s book ‘Understanding the Music Business’…

 As publishers look for new ways to make money from the songs they control, we may find that the print music royalty will end up having more importance.

 In 2002, Robert Burnett wrote in his book The Global Jukebox: The International Music Industry, according to the music industry, print music revenues were $415 million with The US accounting for 35% of the total worldwide.
 Which breaks down to $167 million in print royalties in the US alone!!!